13 Best Video Camera for Shooting Sports in 2021 – Reviewed

 Starting this article with mirrorless Sony a6600 that features an APS-C sensor (Advanced Photo System Type-C).
 Sony a6600 can shoot at Ultra HD 4k at 30 frames per second, 1080p at an impressive 120 fps.

 There is no time limit for recording, so it all depends on the capacity of your memory card.

 A flip touchscreen that helps shoot in awkward positions and the space for an extra custom button is helpful.
 A6600 sports a good battery of 2280 mAh battery (an upgrade from the previous model.)
 The body weather sealed is a plus of this camera, and ergonomics are so balanced that even with a larger lens, the camera feels perfectly balanced.

 ISO ranges from 100-32,000 further expandable to 50-102,400 coupled with 5-axis, built-in stabilization gives a smooth performance in low-light scenarios.

-The contrast-detection and phase-detection of this camera make it one of the best video cameras for shootingsports.
+The contrast-detection and phase-detection of this camera make it one of the best video cameras.
 It enables the camera to produce a crisp and accurate image.
 The lock tracking of the moving subject is a notable feature here.

-Right after the release, Black magic caught the market’s attention and became one of the best video cameras for shooting sports.
-The cameracomes with a traditional design and feels heavy and solid.
+Right after the release, Black magic caught the market’s attention and became one of the best video cameras.
+The camera comes with a traditional design and feels heavy and solid.